Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-05/README.md

 - **SQLite3 (Deployment)**
   - A lightweight, file-based relational database used for development and testing.
 It is included with Ruby on Rails by default for local development and testing environments due to its simplicity and ease of setup.
-  -
-### Python Packages

-- **Flask**
-  - A micro web framework for Python used to create web applications.

-- **mediapipe**
-  - A library for building cross-platform, customizable ML solutions for live and streaming media.

-- **google-cloud-storage**
-  - Client library for Google Cloud Storage, used for interacting with Google Cloud buckets.

-- **python-dotenv**
-  - A tool for loading environment variables from a `.env` file into the Python environment.

-- **numpy**
-  - A fundamental package for scientific computing with Python, providing support for large, multi-dimensional arrays and matrices.

-- **waitress**
-  - A production-quality pure-Python WSGI server for running Python web applications.

-- **imageio[ffmpeg]**
-  - A library for reading and writing image data in various formats, with optional support for video processing via FFmpeg.

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

 This project was deployed using Google Cloud Run, with a Cloud SQL instance for PostgreSQL managing general data and metadata.
 Google Cloud Storage is used to store files (such as images and PDFs) and videos.